 Winter in Helsinki sets the stage for a favourite pastime: sledding.
 Here’s how to get the most out of your journey down the urban slopes.

 Helsinki inhabitants often spend much of their winters shaking their heads at forecasts of slush and sleet, but sometimes their hometown is cast into a tourist-brochure winter.
-During snowy spells, newspapers run photos of locals skiing next to trams in the city centre and the Rescue Department may ask citizens to provide plowing help.
+During snowy spells, newspapers run photos of locals skiing next to trams in the city centre.

 Seemingly endless heaps of snow may become a source of stress during morning commutes, but they also turn the city into a downy, almost surreal playground on weekends: Dog-walkers, cross-country skiers and ice-fishing enthusiasts take to the sea when it is frozen, and many others visit the city’s parks, whose snow-covered hills serve as perfect sledding slopes.

 The hills of parks such as Kaivopuisto, Central Park, Sinebrychoff Park and Kaisaniemi Park become speckled with sleds ranging from red to neon green.
 You can see everything from steerable Stigas to small, round, one-person sleds that are little more than small sheets of plastic with single handles (known as liukurit, sliders, in Finnish).

 Shrovetide (Laskiainen in Finnish), a holiday signifying the start of Lent in the Christian tradition, is connected with Shrove Tuesday, which – curiously enough – is devoted to sledding in Finland.
 And while many of us might deem sliding down a hill on a plastic tray an activity best practiced by children, the traditional sledding event is open to all.

 Whether you’re a first-timer or you’re making a long-awaited return to the city slopes, here are a few things to keep in mind.